kubeshop/testkube/docs/dashboard.md

 by default the results are using the path ```/results``` so the results will be accessible at ```ingress_host/results/```

-The ingress configuration used is available int the [TestKube Helm Repo](https://github.com/kubeshop/helm-charts)
+The ingress configuration used is available int the [Testkube Helm Repo](https://github.com/kubeshop/helm-charts)

 ## Installing dashboard